-It is useful when counting very small entities like molecules, atoms, and protons; however, its large magnitude can make calculations difficult.
+What Is Meant by Moles?
+(Continued) Avogadro's number is useful when counting very small entities like molecules, atoms, and protons; however, its large magnitude can make calculations difficult.
 To make working with Avogadro's number easier, scientists defined a new unit called the mole.
 The mole, frequently abbreviated as mol, is equal to Avogadro's number.

-Definition: Mole (mol)
+As a unit, the mole functions in a similar way to the unit dozen.
+We know that one dozen is equal to 12 items.

-The mole is the SI unit of the amount of a substance (n).
-1 mole = $6.02214076 \times 10^{23}$ entities.
+Similarly, if there are $6.02214076 \times 10^{23}$ donuts, we could say that there is one mole of donuts.
+Definition: Mole (Mol) The mole is the SI unit of the amount of a substance (n).
+1 mole = $6.02214076 \times 10^{23}$ mole entities.
+What Is Meant by Moles?
+(Continued)